eddyson-de/tapestry-react/README.md

 This will be compiled to `if (true)` or `if (false)` depending on the value of the `tapestry.production-mode` symbol.

 ## Standalone compiler
-If you want to compile code outside of a Tapestry application (e.g. in your Gradle build, you can use the `de.eddyson.tapestry.react.StandaloneCompiler` class.
+If you want to compile code outside of a Tapestry application (e.g. in your Gradle build), you can use the `de.eddyson.tapestry.react.StandaloneCompiler` and `de.eddyson.tapestry.react.readers.CompilingBabelReader` classes.

 ## Demo?